gazebosim/gz-transport/docs/contribute/contribute.rst

 Ignition Transport is an open source project based on the Apache License Version 2.0, and is maintained by hardworking developers for everyone's benefit.
-If you would like to contribute software patches, please join the ignition transport project on Bitbucket.org.
+If you would like to contribute software patches, please join the project on Bitbucket.org.

 Forking, Patching and Pull Requests
 ===================================